 - gPg Noir: For those folks who can’t attend the lunch meetings, we meet at 7:00 pm the 3rd Tuesday of the month.
 Most of the meetings for 2017 will be held at the Elsewhere Museum on South Elm Street downtown unless otherwise noted.
 These meetings include a more formal presentation.
 You can see the topics of previous meetings on the gPg Noir page under the Get Involved! menu item.

-- Monthly Work Day: Once a month (usually on the 1st Saturday) we meet to put permaculture to work.
+- Monthly Work Party: Once a month (usually on the 1st Saturday) we meet to put permaculture to work.
 We may be installing permaculture features, maintaining work completed earlier, or enhancing an existing design.
 Our work days include private projects as well as public projects like the ones listed above under Visit Our Gardens!